Click on a highlighted name below to view the member's bio

 He has this to say about Old Timers: "God's great men coming together to make a difference; we give so much.
 To me, it's a breath of fresh air to be an Old Timer.
 The objective is to help, no matter who or where, to make sure this great game continues.
 We are a brotherhood."

 Chip Cruze is owner and operator of Nashville Baseball Academy.
+He was recently selected by the Old Timers board of directors to become vice president. and will assume the office of president in 2020.
 He is passionate about teaching the game and providing opportunities to those who want to learn the game.

 “I'm blessed at NBA to have an outstanding staff of dedicated and knowledgeable trainers who share my passion, including fellow Old Timers member and former major-league pitcher, Tommy Bolton.”